shafr/shafr.github.io/_posts/smarthome/2019-12-16-playing-music-over-bluetooth-with-ha.md

 ```

 ### Connecting speaker and testing it:
-You would need to use bluetoothctl tool in order for all bluetooth-pairing stuff.
+You would need to use `bluetoothctl` utility in order for all bluetooth-pairing stuff.

 ```
+list # lists your BT devices
-select <mac> - select your bt adapter power on agent on
+select <mac> # select your BT device (adapter) power on agent on

 scan on <scan>
-... find your device mac in list scan off
+# find your device mac in list
+scan off

 pair <mac>